Interoperable-data/ERA-Ontology-3.1.0/governance/era-principles.md

 * Users SHOULD have access to previous releases of the vocabulary in the git system where the vocabulary is being maintained, by using the tag of the vocabulary version.
 * In case that the git system is not available for non-authenticated users,the major ontology releases will be also archived in Zenodo, at PID https://zenodo.org/record/7775344

-The following vocabulary changes represent some of the vocabulary modifications that have lowest impact on mappings, queries and applications:
+The following ontology changes represent some of the ontology modifications that have lowest impact on mappings, queries and applications:
 * add a class or a property
 * add a subclass-superclass relationship
 * add a subproperty-superproperty relationship